GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The main activity of programming is not the origination of new independent programs, but in the integration, modification, and explanation of existing ones.
+> ### By understanding a machine-oriented language, the programmer will tend to use a much more efficient method; it is much closer to reality.
 >
-> ~ *Terry Winograd*
+> ~ *Donald Knuth*

 ---
 ## 🏎 Quick Facts